-John Sexton, NYU President
+John Sexton, NYU President Emeritus

-John Sexton, the fifteenth President of New York University, is also Dean Emeritus of the NYU Law School and Benjamin Butler Professor of Law, having served as Dean for 14 years.
+John Sexton, the fifteenth President of New York University, and also Dean Emeritus of the NYU Law School and Benjamin Butler Professor of Law, having served as Dean for 14 years.
 He joined the Law School faculty in 1981, was named the School's Dean in 1988, and was designated the University's President in 2001.